andrewt0301/hse-acos-course/docs/part2os/03_SystemCalls/lecture.md

    Write a program that reads 100 words from `stdin` and writes them to a file named outfile.
    Do not forget to close the file.

-1. Modify the previous program to accept command line arguments (argc/argv).
+1. Modify the previous program to accept command-line arguments (argc/argv).
    Pass via command-line arguments the number of words (use [sscanf](https://man7.org/linux/man-pages/man3/sscanf.3p.html) to get an integer from _argv[1]_ and the name of output file (_argv[2]_).